himashi92/Co-BioNet/README.md

 ## Abstract

-The tremendous progress in deep learning has resulted in accurate  models in the field of medical AI.
-However, these deep learning models usually require large amounts of annotated data for training, which is prone to human biases and quite often unavailable for dense prediction tasks such as image segmentation.
-Inspired by semi-supervised deep learning learning algorithms, which make use of both labeled  and  unlabeled data for training, we propose a  dual-view framework based upon adversarial learning for image segmentation.
-In doing so, we employ two critics to allow each view to learn from high-confidence predictions of the other view by determining the uncertainty of generated predictions using entropy calculation.
-Further, to jointly learn the dual views and their critics, we formulate the learning problem as a min-max problem.
-We analyze and contrast our proposed method against state-of-the-art baselines, both qualitatively and quantitatively, on the National Institutes of Health (NIH) pancreas CT dataset and the Left Atrial Segmentation Challenge (LA) MRI dataset and demonstrate that the proposed semi-supervised method substantially outperforms the competing baselines while achieving competitive performance compared to fully-supervised counterparts.
-We hypothesize that uncertainty guided co-training framework can make two competing neural networks that are more robust to data artefacts and has the ability to generate multiple plausible segmentation masks that can be helpful in semi automated segmentation process.
+Deep learning has resulted in tremendous progress in the field of medical AI.
+However,  training deep learning models usually require large amounts of annotated data.
+Annotating large-scale datasets, is prone to human biases and often very laborious, especially for dense prediction tasks such as image segmentation.
+Inspired by semi-supervised algorithms that employ both labeled and unlabeled data for training, we propose a  dual-view framework based on adversarial learning for segmenting volumetric images.
+In doing so, we employ critic networks to allow each view to learn from high-confidence predictions of the other view via measuring a notion of uncertainty.
+Furthermore, to jointly learn the dual-views and the critics, we formulate the learning problem as a min-max problem.
+We analyze and contrast our proposed method against state-of-the-art baselines, both qualitatively and quantitatively, on four public datasets with multiple modalities (\eg, CT and MRI) and demonstrate that the proposed semi-supervised method substantially outperforms the competing baselines while achieving competitive performance compared to fully-supervised counterparts.
+Our empirical results suggest that an uncertainty-guided co-training framework can make two neural networks robust to data artifacts and have the ability to generate plausible segmentation masks that can be helpful for semi-automated segmentation processes.

 ## Link to full paper:
 To be Added